10 Essential Tips to Become a Better Music Producer Today

 Let's discuss an example of this one.

-Imagine two music producers, one who is just starting out, average, nothing special but regularly posts their tracks and reaches out to musicians in their area.
-The other music producer is diligent with their craft, insanely talented, but worried about how their tracks will be received and never feel like they are done enough to post.
+Imagine two music producers: one who is just starting out, average, nothing special, but regularly posts their tracks and reaches out to musicians in their area.
+The other is diligent with their craft and insanely talented but worried about how their tracks will be received and never feels like they are done enough to post.

-Which producer is going to grow and succeed?
+Which producer is going to have a more successful career in music production?
 Exactly, the average one who networks and gets their work out in the music world.

-Sometimes it is hard to determine when a track is completed and it can be scary to put something creative out in the world for fear of it being chewed up, but you can't keep tinkering with projects and hiding them away on your hard drive if you want to be successful.
+Sometimes, it is hard to determine when a track is completed, and it can be scary to put something creative out in the world for fear of it being chewed up, but you can't keep tinkering with projects and hiding them away on your hard drive if you want to be successful, decent music producer.

 9. Know Your "Why"